 We Accept All Major Medical Health Insurance and Medicare.

 Living with chronic pain makes everything more difficult.
 Performing even the simplest tasks can be difficult when you’re in chronic pain.
 Whether it’s headache pain, back pain, neck pain or hip or knee pain, chronic pain leads to a stress reaction throughout the body.
-Chronic pain can cause muscles to tighten and spasm which in turn results in even more pain.
+Chronic pain can cause muscles to tighten and spasm, which in turn results in even more pain.

 Studies show that chronic pain can elevate blood pressure, pulse rate, adrenaline and cortisol serum levels, putting hazardous stress on the cardio-vascular system.
-Chronic pain may also experience elevate serum lipids and glucose levels.1
+Chronic pain may also experience elevated serum lipids and glucose levels.1

 So it’s clear that chronic pain is bad for your physical health.
 However, the damage caused by chronic pain doesn’t stop with your physical body.
 Chronic pain also affects your emotions, your relationships, and even your state of mind.
 Chronic pain is known to change the levels of stress hormones and neurochemicals found within your brain and nervous system.
 This disruption of the delicate balance can affect your mood, thinking and behavior.